The Job and Container Specifications

 #![allow(unused)] fn main() { pub struct JobSpec { // ... pub capture_file_system_changes: Option<CaptureFileSystemChanges>, } pub struct CaptureFileSystemChanges { // ... } }

-field is used by maelstrom-pytest
+The capture_file_system_changes field is used by maelstrom-pytest to

 execute jobs that install necessary modules on top of pre-defined containers.